 - Corrupted or damaged Office: The Office application suite also has set executable program files that initiate or monitor the licensing of Office applications like Word, PowerPoint, and Outlook.
-If macro file or programs files are corrupted or damaged, the program functionality is affected and hence the Outlook send and receive task might occur.
+If macro files or program files are corrupted or damaged, the program functionality is affected and hence the Outlook send and receive task might occur.
 Use the following steps to repair your Office application:

 - Windows 10:

-- Right click Start button on the task bar and select apps and features.
+- Right-click the Start button on the taskbar and select apps and features.
 Choose the Office product you intend to repair and select Modify.

 - If your version of Office displays the How would like to repair your office programs menu choose Online repair.
-If you see MSI based installation menu choose Change your installation>Repair>Continue to repair.
+If you see the MSI-based installation menu choose Change your installation>Repair>Continue to repair.

 - Windows 8/8.1/7:

-- Go to control panel and select Uninstall a program under Programs.
+- Go to the control panel and select Uninstall a program under Programs.

-- Find the Outlook application under programs and the right click on it to find Change.
+- Find the Outlook application under programs and then right-click on it to find Change.

 - Now follow step 2 from the Windows 10 section.

-- To change the server time out settings open Outlook go to File>Info>Account settings and select the email account facing 0x80040900 error.
+- To change the server time-out settings open Outlook go to File>Info>Account settings and select the email account facing the 0x80040900 error.

 - Change the value accordingly.
-Beware that even a higher Server Timeouts might cause problems, hence adjust an optimum timeout.
+Beware that even a higher Server Timeouts might cause problems, hence adjust an optimum time.